cfarkas/SARS-CoV-2-freebayes/README.md

 In order to obtain SARS-CoV-2 variants (viral frequency >= 0.5) users need to provide:

-- l: SRA_list: Sequence read archive accessions of each datasets (SRR prefix list, in tabular format or txt format).
+- l: path to SRA_list, Sequence read archive accessions of each datasets (SRR prefix list, in tabular format or txt format).
 As example, see SRA_Accessions_Aug_03_2020.tabular, containing curated SARS-CoV-2 accessions from SRA until August 03, 2020, provided in this repository.
-- g: SARS-CoV-2 reference in fasta format (covid19-refseq.fasta, provided in this repository)
+- g: path to SARS-CoV-2 reference in fasta format (covid19-refseq.fasta, provided in this repository)
 - a: viral frequency threshold for variant calling (a number between 0-1).
 As example 0.5, would mean 50% viral frequency variants as threshold.
 - t: number of threads for calculations